About

 I went to a state school before studying at a London-based university.

-At times I experience barriers managing specific social scenarios and communication.
-I therefore do have an access rider I can share, however I prefer to have a chat with any collaborators/partnerships if needed.
-You can learn more about barriers and the social model of disability with Shape Arts.
+I can experience barriers in some social settings and with communication.
+I therefore do have an access rider I can share, however I’m keen to just have a chat with any collaborators/partnerships if needed.